Hispanic and Latin American Belizeans: Demography

 According to a 2022 survey, 52.1% of the Belizean population is Hispanic: 37% Mestizo and 15% Latin American.
 According to the 2000 census, Belize has 106,795 Hispanic people.
 In this figure can be added another 21,848 people who can speak Spanish as second language.
 In total, there are 128,243 people who speak Spanish in Belize.
 Although English is the official language, Spanish is spoken by the majority of Belize's population.
 Also, according to the 2000 census, about 50% of the Belizean population declared themselves Catholics.

 Hispanics in Belize are mainly concentrated in the central and western parts of the country.
 The Yucatec Mestizo best known as Mestizo are mostly found in the North of Belize and on the Northern Cayes, Corozal, Orange Walk, as well as San Pedro town in Ambergris Caye.
-Both the people of Corozal, as people from Orange Walk, descended from the Yucatec Maya and Mestizo who found refuge in Belizean soil fleeing the Caste War in the 1840s, while most hispanics from Belize City, Cayo and down South, descends from GCentral American Migrants.
+Both the people of Corozal, as people from Orange Walk, descended from the Yucatec Maya and Mestizo who found refuge in Belizean soil fleeing the Caste War in the 1840s, while most Hispanics from Belize City, Cayo and down South, descends from GCentral American Migrants.
 The Belize District and the Districts down have Spanish-speaking populations to a lesser extent.
 In addition, the Mopan indigenous live now in the Cayo district and San Antonio (Toledo district).
 Some of the Kekchi and Mopan have mixed.
 However, this groups are not strictly Hispanic because they speak their own Maya dialects, but they do come from Hispanic countries.
 On the other hand, bilingualism in Spanish is encouraged, as the nation is surrounded by Spanish speaking countries.

-AAccording to the 2022 C Population Census, Central American Migrants makeup 15% of the population. the people from Guatemala make up the largest group (42.9%) of the immigrant population in Belize, followed by nationals of El Salvador and Honduras.
+According to the 2022 C Population Census, Central American Migrants makeup 15% of the population. the people from Guatemala make up the largest group (42.9%) of the immigrant population in Belize, followed by nationals of El Salvador and Honduras.
 But according to the data from the 2022 census there has been a decline in people who were born abroad migrating to Belize.